IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/form.md

 - igcSubmit - Raised when the form is submitted
 - igcReset - Raised when the form is reset

-Here is an example showing how to add an event listener for the [`igcSubmit`] event:
+Here is an example showing how to add an event listener for the [`Ig$Submit`] event:

 ```ts
 document.addEventListener('igcSubmit', function (event) {